Chronology : 600 BCE to CE 1780-1789 1790-1799 1820-1829 1830-1839 1860-1869 1933

 Ephraim Brasher is a goldsmith operating in New York City where he is a neighbor and supplier of George Washington, the President, known as a great lover of silverware.
 Brasher appreciates that he can play a role in the fight against the monetary anarchy, but his offer in early 1787 to carry out a copper coinage for the state of New York is rejected.

 Brasher is an assayer.
 He knows well the doblon of Lima, a large gold coin worth 8 escudos and weighing 26 grams, whose name is anglicized to doubloon.
 Circa 1786, he produces in his workshop some Lima-type doubloons which are not fakes because their gold content is correct.

 The pieces are stamped with his initials, EB, with two possible positions on the wing and on the breast of the eagle.
-Although their centering and cutting are awkward, they are beautiful coins whose design is sharp enough to discourage counterfeiting.
+Although their centering and cutting are rather awkward, they are beautiful coins whose design is sharp enough to discourage counterfeiting.

-The only known Brasher doubloon with the mark on the breast was sold for $ 7.395 million in a private sale in December 2011, although its condition is only graded AU50 by PCGS.
+The only known Brasher doubloon with the mark on the breast was sold for $ 7.395M in a private sale in December 2011, although its condition is only graded AU50 by PCGS.

 This mercantile provenance strengthens the argument that the Brasher doubloon, earliest gold coin made for circulation in the United States, was designed to supersede the foreign currencies in large commercial operations.
 Other assumptions are however not rejected such as a promotional operation or a demonstration of know how.

 Ingots are bought to cover $ 2,000 in the new coinage.
 The production is done in one day, 15 October 1794.
-1758 pieces are released.
+1,758 pieces are released.

 This yield below the target is due to a drift of the strike during the operation, in part because that coin was too large to enable a repetitive adjustment of the weight.
 Manufacturing is suspended.
 There will be no further 1794 $ 1 coin.